sheisc/COMP9024/Trees/Tree2Dot/README.md

 #### Recursive Depth First Search (DFS) is based on the call stack

-Fractal is a curve or pattern that includes a smaller curve or pattern which has exactly the same shape.
+A fractal is a geometric shape or pattern that is self-similar at different scales.

 Fractal trees are defined by their recursive, self-similar structure, where each branch subdivides into smaller branches that resemble the whole tree.